beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 - Click the **Gear (⚙️) icon** in the header to open the Settings modal.
 - Or, open the **Command Palette** and select "Open Settings".
-- **LLM Provider URL**: The API endpoint for your local LLM.
-For Ollama, this is typically `http://localhost:11434/api/generate`.
-For LMStudio, it's often `http://localhost:1234/v1/chat/completions`. *Note: The service must be compatible with the Ollama generate API structure.*
-- **Model Name**: The specific model you want to use for refinement (e.g., `llama3`, `mistral`).
+- Upon opening, the application will automatically scan your local machine for common LLM providers like Ollama or LM Studio.

+### Configuration Steps:

+1.  **Select a Service**: Choose one of the automatically detected services from the "Detected Service" dropdown.
+If no services are found, ensure your local LLM provider is running and click "Re-Detect Services".
+2.  **Select a Model**: Once a service is selected, the application will fetch its available models.
+Choose the model you wish to use for refinement from the "Model Name" dropdown.
-- Click **"Save"** to apply your changes.
+3.  **Save**: Click **"Save"** to apply your changes.
+The application is now configured to use your selected local LLM.

 ## 7. Info & Documentation